ptitSeb/gl4es/USAGE.md

 * 1 : Don't use PSA.

 ##### LIBGL_USEVBO
 Usage of VBO in certain cases.
-Only for GLES2+
+Only for GLES2+.
+The 2 and 3 mode are experimental and will probably be slower anyway.
 * 0 : Disable the use of VBO.
 * 1 : Default: Use VBO when possible (for Arrays VBO or glList)
-* 2 : Use VBO when possible (and also on `glLockArrays`)
+* 2 : Use VBO when possible (and also on `glLockArrays`).
+* 3 : Use VBO when possible (and special case on `glLockArrays` for idTech3 engine games).